plomino/PlominoDoc/docs/build.rst

 Create the layout and add fields
 ================================

-Click on the **Edit** tab.
+Click on the :guilabel:`Edit` tab.

-Go to the *Form layout* section which contains the TinyMCE editor.
+Go to the :guilabel:`Form layout` section which contains the TinyMCE editor.
 If necessary, expand the editing area by dragging the bottom-right corner, or clicking on the full-screen icon from the editor toolbar.

 Create your form layout using the standard editing tools (styles, tables, etc.).